Usman909090/Usman909090/README.md

 - 📄 Know about my experiences [https://drive.google.com/file/d/114exlxH9mCpBHO1dvCSut-sHySkJpcf9/view](https://drive.google.com/file/d/114exlxH9mCpBHO1dvCSut-sHySkJpcf9/view)

 - ⚡ Fun fact **I think that the software industry is like an ocean, the more you dive in, the more you discover.
-The more yo solve problems, the more you came to now about new things.**
+The more you solve problems, the more you came to now about new things.**

 <div align="center">